-Forms for dropping and adding courses are available in the Registrar's office or on the Student Services site in Moodle.
+Forms for dropping and adding courses are available in the Registrar's office or on the Academic Resources Site in Canvas.

-A student may not add a course beyond the first week of a fall or spring semester, regardless of course schedule configuration (e.g., weekly, intensive, online, or arranged).
-In an August, January or summer term, courses must be added at least three weeks prior to the beginning of the term
+A student may not add a course beyond the first week of a fall or spring semester, regardless of course schedule configuration (e.g., weekly, weekend, online, or arranged).
+For concentrated courses, a student may add up to 3 weeks prior to the first day of class.
+In an August, January or summer term, courses must be added at least three weeks prior to the beginning of the term.

-The policy on dropping courses is as follows:
+The policy on dropping/withdrawing from courses is as follows:

-- During the first through fourth weeks (12 contact hours) of a 13-week course, or within the first 12 class contact hours of a concentrated course (in the Fall or Spring semester, or in a January, August, or Summer term) or a hybrid course in any term (keeping in mind that hybrid attendance may be online or on-campus) a course may be dropped for any reason.
-No record appears on the transcript. - In the fifth through eighth weeks (15-24 class contact hours) of a 13 week Fall or Spring Semester, or between 15-24 class contact hours of a concentrated course (in the Fall or Spring semester or in a January, August or Summer term), or a hybrid course in any term (keeping in mind that hybrid attendance may be online or oncampus) may be dropped for any reason.
-The dropped courses will be listed on the transcript with a "WD" indicating withdrawal.
-Loan students should discuss the possible ramifications with the financial aid officer. - After the eighth week of a 13-week Fall or Spring semester or after 24 contact hours of a concentrated course (in the Fall or Spring semester or in a January, August or Summer term), or a hybrid course in any term (keeping in mind that hybrid attendance may be online or on-campus) a course may be dropped with a grade of "WD" only for verified extenuating circumstances of a non-academic nature.
-A written petition, explaining the extenuating circumstances, must be presented to the academic dean.
-If that petition is granted a "WD" will appear on the transcript.
-If the petition is not granted, the academic dean will notify both the student and the course instructor of the decision.
-The course instructor will assess the student's performance up to the date of the student's request to withdraw, and a grade will be issued and will appear on the transcript.
-Student's may appeal a negative decision by the academic dean to the Master's Committee.
+- During the first two weeks (6 contact hours) of a 13-week Fall or Spring semester course, or within the first 6 class contact hours of a concentrated course (in the Fall or Spring semester, or in a January, June, August, term), or a hybrid course in any term (keeping in mind that hybrid attendance may be online or on-campus) a course may be dropped for any reason.
+No record appears on the transcript. \ - In the third through the eighth week (9-24 class contact hours) of a 13 week Fall or Spring semester, or between 9 and 24 class contact hours of a concentrated course (in the Fall or Spring semester or in a January, June, August term), or a hybrid course in any term (keeping in mind that hybrid attendance may be online or oncampus) may be withdrawn from for any reason.
+Course withdrawals will be listed on the transcript with a "WD" indicating withdrawal.
+Loan students should discuss the possible ramifications with Todd Mantock, Financial Aid Officer. \\ - After the eighth week of a 13-week Fall or Spring semester, or after 24 class contact hours of a concentrated course (in the Fall or Spring semester or in a January, June, August term), or a hybrid course in any term (keeping in mind that hybrid attendance may be online or on-campus) one may withdraw from a course and receive a grade of "WD" only for verified extenuating circumstances of a non-academic nature.
+A written petition, explaining the extenuating circumstances, must be presented to the Registrar.
+If after a process of review by the Registrar, course instructor, and Academic Dean that petition is approved, a "WD" will appear on the transcript.
+If the petition is not approved, the course instructor will assess the student's performance up to the date of the student's request to withdraw, and a grade will be issued and will appear on the transcript.
+Student may appeal a negative decision to the Degree Programs Committee. - If you are unable to be on campus, you may use the following drop/withdrawal procedure: - To drop a course during the first three weeks of class you may notify the Registrar via email at virginia.thompson@ptstulsa.edu, or fax a Change of Enrollment form with adviser's signature to the Registrar, 918-610-8404 or scan and send as email attachment to the Registrar.
+Please include the reason for dropping the course.
+Requests to drop a course will not be taken over the phone.